-The Letters Department has a long history of serving the needs of developmental students in its Reading, Writing, ESL, ACE, and Special Education classes.
+The Letters Program has a long history of serving the needs of developmental students in its Reading, Writing, ESL, ACE, and Learning Skills classes.
 Beyond instructional programs, developmental students receive support from numerous campus services including the Career Center, Counseling, DSPS, EOPS, Retention Services, and the Writing Center.

 These twenty-one recommendations currently drive the work of the Developmental Skills committee.
 Please visit the links for details of our recommendations and progress.